 We are interested in the biological diversity of primates from the molecular to macro scales.
 We use a wide variety of quantitative techniques, including phylogenetic comparative methods, GIS and spatial statistics, ecological modeling, and molecular data analysis.
 Much of our work is interdisciplinary and collaborative.
-We are currently working with faculty and students from numerous universities including Yale, Arizona State U., CUNY, U. Arizona, NYU, and George Washington U.
+We are currently working with faculty and students from numerous universities including Arizona State U., CUNY, U. Arizona, NYU, and George Washington U.

 Evolution of Behavior and Life History